 Product: StrataWebTM 445 – 100

-Polyfabrics recommended using StrataWeb™, a 3-dimensional geosynthetic cellular confinement system of various depths, used to modify embankments in a cost-effective way to allow safe overtopping and ensure embankment stability.
+Geosynthetic cellular confinement systems made of High Density Polyethylene were used modify the embankments in a cost-effective way to allow safe overtopping and ensuring embankment stability.